core-wg/href/draft-ietf-core-href.md

        component's unsigned integer value; otherwise, let »port« be the default port number for the scheme.

-   6. If »port« does not equal the request's destination UDP port, include a Uri-Port Option and let that option's value be »port«.
+   6. If »port« does not equal the request's destination port, include a Uri-Port Option and let that option's value be »port«.

    7. If the value of the `path` component of »cri« is empty or